RLL24187/MKS22X-FinalProject/README.md

 ***Sunday 5/26/2019***<br />
 *Rachel*:<br />
+* Updated parameters for methods in Collider
+* Added Collider constructor
+* Worked on distance, distanceTo, inRadius, and inContact in Collider
+* Had a ConcurrentModificationException: lesson to be learned: don't use enhanced for loops when editing the ArrayList
+* die is now a boolean method, still needs work
+* implemented inheritance with calls to super in Monster child classes <br />
 *Elizabeth*:<br />
-*Created player shooting so it wouldn't shoot multiple bullets at once when you press space *Edited the Stan and Tanky classes so there wouldn't be double methods of the same thing *Worked on spawning the monsters and in the midst of creating a formation for the monster *Tried to make the player move diagonally but wouldn't work: tried ArrayList and LinkedList but ended up getting NullPointerExceptions even when if I put (if != null) so I gave up and commented that out
+* Created player shooting so it wouldn't shoot multiple bullets at once when you press space
+* Edited the Stan and Tanky classes so there wouldn't be double methods of the same thing
+* Worked on spawning the monsters and in the midst of creating a formation for the monster
+* Tried to make the player move diagonally but wouldn't work: tried ArrayList and LinkedList but ended up getting NullPointerExceptions even when if I put (if != null) so I gave up and commented that out